Kayou Naruto cards are relatively new, but the artwork on them is pretty cool. Here is the ultimate guide with everything you need to know.

 If you can’t go to Toys R Us China, your best bet is to buy them on AliExpress.
 How long do Ali Express orders take to ship?
 It depends on where you live.
 These boxes can take 2-5 weeks to arrive, but the price can’t be beat.

 Another good option is to check out an app called Whatnot.
 The Whatnot app allows sellers to list singles, packs, and even booster boxes to sell in auctions.
 Sellers can even rip open packs for you live on their streams.
 This invite link will give you a $15 credit when you sign up and make your first purchase.

 The best Kayou Naruto booster box has to be the tier 4 boxes because of the highest pull rates and rarest cards.

 If you’re just starting out the tier 2.5 cloud boxes are fun to open with 50 packs in the box and some good pull rates.

 Booster boxes go from tier 1-4 with the first tier having the least hits and the fourth having the most amount of hits per box.
-Remember that UR rare and up are considered hits.
+Remember that UR and up are considered hits.

 The sets came out in 5 different waves, and starting with wave 2 each tier got their own exclusive rarities.

 Each Tier 1 booster box comes with 36 of the 1 yuan packs.
 There’s not much to say about these except that the chances of getting a hit are lower than the other tiers.